top of page

 Can you recall the most joyous moment in your life? ...How do you feel?

-Can you recall the scariest moment in your life? ...How do you feel?
+Can you recall the scariest moment in your life? ...What emotion arise?

-Can you recall the saddest moment in your life? ...How do you feel?
+Can you recall the saddest moment in your life? ...How does it feel to your body?

-Can you recall the most hateful moment in your life? ...How do you feel?
+Can you recall the most hateful moment in your life? ...How did that experience feel?

-Can you recall the most euphoric moment in your life? ...How do you feel?
+Can you recall the most euphoric moment in your life? ...How does that uplift you?

-Can you recall the most peaceful moment in your life? ...How do you feel?
+Can you recall the most peaceful moment in your life? ...How does peace feel inside you?

 You just took yourself through a spectrum of emotions, feelings and environments and did not leave your seat or hold a particular pose or breath any particular way.

 I have felt seemingly stuck in depression, anxiety, fear, anger, and love.
-It is OK to feel these states as long as you don't dwell there for too long.
-It is a part of the spectrum of life and to have a balanced EQ(emotional quotient) you should experience all these with acceptance and fluidity.
-It is nothing to be ashamed of, hide or be afraid to experience or share.
+It is OK to feel all of these states.
+It is a part of the spectrum of life.
+To have a balanced EQ(emotional quotient) you should be able to experience all these with acceptance and fluidity.
+There is no need to be ashamed of, hide or be afraid to experience or share these feelings.

-We all feel fury, depressed, afraid, joyous, thankful, and ecstasy at moments.
+We have all felt fury, depressed, fear, joy, thankful, and ecstasy at moments.
 We can all pass through them to recall the lessons and feelings when needed.
-There is going to be a moment when you need fury to fight, fear to guard, sadness to cry and joy to love.
+There will be an inevitable moment when you need fury to fight, fear to guard, sadness to cry and joy to love.

 You are not broken!
 These feelings and emotions are normal human experiences.
 We all have them and pass through them.
-Take your time but accept and process the experience.
+Take your time, accept and process the experience.
 Honor your feelings.
 Practice patients and reflect often.

 Enjoy the spectrum's of life for what they are and enjoy your life because you are able.